Documentation, Record Keeping and Statistics

 (9) The employer at a place of employment shall ensure that the names of the members of the committee of the place of employment and the minutes of the most recent committee meeting are posted in a prominent place or places at the place of employment.

-(10) A copy of the minutes signed by the co-chairs of the committee shall be sent to the Commission.
+(10) The committee shall keep a copy of the minutes signed by the co-chairs of the committee for a period of three years and shall make it available to the Commission on request.

 (11) - (12) Repealed.
 [S.N.B.
 2007, c.
 12, s.
 4]